14. When I was a child I .......... in a choir.

 They have the advantages of often being practical to administer and mark, and objective in terms of marking.
 However, they show only the learners ability to recognise or produce individual items - not how s/he would use the language in actual communication.
 In other words, they are inevitably indirect tests - they provide evidence of the learners' ability to recognise or produce certain specific elements of the language, but do not demonstrate how they might actually use them (or anything else) in communication.
 Learners’ abilities are inferred rather than demonstrated.

 Integrative tests, on the other hand, may be either direct or indirect.
 The use of the term integrative indicates that they test more than one skill and/or item of knowledge at a time.
-Dictation is an integrative test, because it involves listening skills, writing skills, knowledge of specific language items eg in order to distinguish whether /əv/ should be written as have or of and so on.
+Dictation is an integrative test, because it involves listening skills, writing skills, recognition of specific language items, grammar (eg in order to distinguish whether /əv/ should be written as have or of) and so on.
 Dictation is still, however, an indirect test,

 Many integrative tests, on the other hand, are often also direct tests - they ask the learner to demonstrate their ability to perform a specific "real life" communicative task by asking them to actually do it.
 They therefore demonstrate the learners's ability to use the language in actual communication.